Harry Ford (baseball)

-Harrison Michael Ford (born February 21, 2003) is a British-American professional baseball catcher for the Seattle Mariners of Major League Baseball (MLB).
-He was selected by the Mariners in the first round of the 2021 MLB draft and made his MLB debut in 2025.
+Harrison Michael Ford (born February 21, 2003) is a British-American professional baseball catcher for the Washington Nationals of Major League Baseball (MLB).
+He was selected by the Seattle Mariners in the first round of the 2021 MLB draft and made his MLB debut in 2025.
 He represents Great Britain at the international level.

 Amateur career

 Ford attended North Cobb High School in Kennesaw, Georgia.
 As a senior, he batted .296 with seven doubles and five home runs and was named the Greater Atlanta Player of the Year by MaxPreps.
 Ford played in 104 games over four varsity seasons and batted for a .343 average with 83 runs scored, 20 doubles, seven triples, seven home runs, and 57 runs batted in (RBI).
 He committed to play college baseball at Georgia Tech.